 Next search for

 x_probe_offset.
 You’ll find 3 important lines to edit with specific values for your setup (check the video above).
-The X, Y and Z offsets define the position of the BLtouch probe to the nozzle.
-X and Y offsets are in milimetters and can be positive or negative, depending of the situation of the probe – right, left, front or back from the nozzle.
+The X, Y, and Z offsets define the position of the BLtouch probe to the nozzle.
+X and Y offsets are in millimeters and can be positive or negative, depending on the situation of the probe – right, left, front, or back from the nozzle.

 Search next for min_software and comment

 #define MIN_SOFTWARE_ENDSTOP_Z.
-It allows to set negative Z offset.
+It allows setting a negative Z offset.

 #define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN (for SKR V1.3) and